bugwarez/zeph-layer/packages/zeph-http/ERROR-HANDLING.md

 - Use interceptors to implement advanced flows (e.g., token refresh, retry logic).
 - All errors thrown by the client are consistent, serializable, and easy to debug.
+- You can add custom error codes or properties as needed for your app.